Anti-tobacco movement in Nazi Germany: Economic pressures

 The Nazi paramilitary SA was funded by cigarette royalties.
 After the Night of the Long Knives, the Reemtsma cigarette company paid a fixed fee (a quarter-million marks for the first year) to produce the SA's permitted cigarettes.
 A plan to establish a state tobacco monopoly was not carried out.

 Efforts were made to keep cigarettes freely available.
 In the inter-war period, cigarettes were made with tobacco from Greece, Bulgaria, and Turkey.
 Pipe tobacco and cigar tobacco often came from overseas, so the war disrupted their availability.
 The tobacco industry worked closely with occupying forces in the Crimea, where forced labour, including child labour, was used to harvest tobacco.
 Forced labour was used in cigarette manufacture, with prison camps set up at some locations.
 More cigarettes were made with less tobacco, to stretch the supply.
 Demand was also controlled; "undeserving" groups were forbidden to enter tobacconists, and later from buying tobacco.

 An ordinance enacted on 3 November 1941 raised tobacco taxes by approximately 80–95% of the retail price.
 It would be the highest rise in tobacco taxes in Germany until more than 25 years after the collapse of the Nazi regime.
 By 1941, tobacco taxes made up about a twelfth of state income, and antismoking efforts were being discouraged.

-Despite these efforts, in 1942 there was a shortage of tobacco, and 2/3 of all German tobacco factories were shut down, some to be converted into armaments factories.
+Despite these efforts, in 1942 there was a shortage of tobacco, and two-thirds of all German tobacco factories were shut down, some to be converted into armaments factories.
 Tobacco went on the ration: smokers were not allowed to buy more than a limited amount.
 Cigarette consumption stopped rising rapidly and fell rapidly, although the number of smokers continued to rise.